My short answer is 68 days, but please read the detail below…

-Once we have completed this audit, the challenge of transforming all the work completed to date into an 80,000 appears not to be so great – but of course, it still all needs to be done!
+Once we have completed this audit, the challenge of transforming all the work completed to date into an 80,000 word thesis appears not to be so great – but of course, it still all needs to be done!

 Records from writing up my own PhD have also recently served as another source for answering questions about preparing the main output of the doctoral study.
 I undertook my PhD part-time over a period of just over four years while working full-time.
 Throughout this period there were weeks when I could not progress my work at all.
 This was largely due to other commitments in intensive periods related to teaching such as the marking season towards the end of each semester.
 There were other times when it was much easier to devote myself to my PhD.
-For example, I took annual leave out of term time for this purpose (rather than went away on holiday).
+For example, I took annual leave in University vacation time for this purpose (rather than went away on holiday).
 To guard against losing track of my PhD at times when I was too busy to devote any time to it I kept detailed notes of my progress.
 As a result of this, I know exactly how much time I spent writing up each chapter for the final version of the thesis.
 Although all PhD theses are different, the proportion of time on each type of chapter may be helpful to those who have resolved to submit their theses in 2017.

 In total it took me 68 days to write up my thesis (NB 68 to write up the work, not 68 days to complete the PhD!)
 This is the equivalent of approximately 14 working weeks, assuming a five day week.
-It needs to be borne in mind, however, that I was part-time student.
+It needs to be borne in mind, however, that I was a part-time student.
 In practice the writing up was done over the last seven months of the four and half years in which I worked on the entire doctoral study.